Yala Peak - Nepal

 Dates and Itinerary

-This is a fourteen day trek incountry.
-It would be a good idea to allow yourself time in Kathmandu to overcome jetlag prior to the trek start, and there is plenty to do in the capital after the trek if you want to stay.
+This is a fourteen day trek incountry with an initial day in Kathmandu to overcome jetlag prior to the trek; there is plenty to do and see in the capital before after the trek if you wish to stay on longer.

 During the 14 days, the first and last day are spent driving to and from Kathmandu, and there is a 3 day climbing period of Yala Peak.